SandraMariyaGeorge/web_design/README.md

-Welcome to the Simple JavaScript Projects repository!

-This collection is designed for anyone looking to enhance their JavaScript skills through practical, hands-on experience.
-Each project is crafted to cover fundamental concepts, ranging from basic syntax and DOM manipulation to more advanced topics like API interactions and asynchronous programming.
+This repository is a collection of various codes and projects that I’ve created for my learning purposes.
+It’s essentially a dump of all the small and large projects I’ve worked on while learning JavaScript and related technologies.

-Projects Included:
+Projects Included :-

-    ->Calculator: A simple calculator to practice basic arithmetic operations and DOM manipulation.
+    -Calculator: A basic calculator to practice arithmetic operations and DOM manipulation.

-    ->To-Do List: A dynamic to-do list app to understand event handling and local storage.
+    -To-Do List: A simple to-do list app to learn event handling and local storage.

-    ->Blog App: A Social Media Backend REST API With Node.JS, Express JS and MongoDB.
+    -Blog App: A basic backend REST API for a social media platform using Node.js, Express.js, and MongoDB.

-    ->Weather App: Fetch weather data from an API to learn about asynchronous programming and API interactions.
+    -Weather App: A weather app that fetches data from an API, focusing on asynchronous programming.

-    ->Memory Game: A classic memory game to get familiar with game logic and state management.
+    -Memory Game: A classic memory game to explore game logic and state management.

-    ->Quiz App: A multiple-choice quiz to practice working with arrays, objects, and conditional rendering.
+    -Quiz App: A quiz application to practice using arrays, objects, and conditional rendering.

-Feel free to explore the projects, fork the repository, and make it your own.
-Happy coding!
+Feel free to explore, fork, or modify any of the projects.
+This repo is more of a personal sandbox where I experiment and learn, so you might find a mix of different approaches and code styles as I try out new things.